telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-search-panel.md

 >Before reading this topic, you might find it useful to get familiar with RadGridView`s [Search As You Type]({%slug radgridview-search-as-you-type%}) functionality.

-You can style the SearchPanel within the __RadGridView__ control by by creating an appropriate Style that targets __"telerik:GridViewSearchPanel"__.
+You can style the SearchPanel within the __RadGridView__ control by by creating an appropriate Style that targets the __GridViewSearchPanel"__ element.

 You have two options: